Robinator9002/ModelAssetLoader/README.md

     [x] Complete a full UI/CSS cleanup for a polished, professional feel.

+    [ ] Add an Download Sidebar, replacing the old Toasts, for better visibility and workflow

+Phase 2: Environment Management

     [x] Implement a Local Library Manager to view, manage, and delete files you've already downloaded.

-Phase 2: Environment Management

     [ ] Add functionality to download and manage the AI UIs themselves (ComfyUI, A1111, etc.).